<img alt="" src="https://secure.meet3monk.com/215225.png" style="display:none;">

 Positioning

-Positioning is the narrowing of the value proposition in respect to the specific target audience and personas—to whom the value propositions matter.
+Positioning is the narrowing of the value proposition with respect to the specific target audience and personas—to whom the value propositions matter.
 While value propositions are relatively broad, positioning is the targeted version of the value proposition.
 An institution's positioning should:

-1) Be tailored to the institutions target audience and specific personas
+1) Be tailored to the institution's target audience and specific personas

 2) Further and more deeply differentiate the institution's brand from cross-app schools